JACK Audio Connection Kit (JACK) Client for Python

 - JACK library:

 - The JACK library must be installed on your system (and CFFI must be able to find it).
 Again, you should use your package manager to install it.
 Make sure you install the JACK daemon (called jackd).
 This will also install the JACK library package.
+If you don’t have a package manager, you can try one of the binary installers from the JACK download page.
 If you prefer, you can of course also download the sources and compile everything locally.

 Once you have installed the above-mentioned dependencies, you can use pip to download and install the latest release with a single command: